starbelt/evtolpy/docs/theory/evtol-sizing.md

 * Calculations for the **Arrive Taxi** segment consider **horizontal motion only**.
 * Drag effects are neglected.
 * Horizontal velocity increases from zero to a final velocity.
-* The average shaft power is calculated using MTOM, horizontal acceleration, and average horizontal velocity.
+* Average shaft power is then calculated based on MTOM, horizontal acceleration, and average horizontal velocity.

 **Displacement, Acceleration, and Velocity Components**
 * Let: